Pirhomega/5443-Spatial-DS-Matamoros/Assignments/A04/README.md

 #### Location Tools

 - Enter a latitude (value between -90 and 90) and longitude (value between -180 and 180), click 'find', and a red circle will appear at that location.
 Repeat this as many times as you'd like.
 Press 'clear' to remove all points from the map.
-- Click 'save' to save all points visible on the map to a `.geojson` file.
-Click 'load' to load all points from that `.geojson` file onto the map.
+- Click 'save' to save all points visible on the map to [`savedJSON.geojson`](assets/api/data/savedJSON.geojson).
+Click 'load' to load all points from `savedJSON.geojson` onto the map.
 Click 'delete' to wipe the system memory of all points visible on the map.
 - Note: whenever a point is added to the map, either through loading from a `.geojson` file or manually by hitting 'find', that point is saved in memory as a `.geojson` feature.
 That feature is what 'delete' wipes. 'delete' does not remove points from the map or erase the `.geojson` file we can load from or save to.

 #### Bounding Box Query